nick-botticelli/LumberjackNotes/documentation/Inception.md

  - The application should allow users to collaborate on notes within the app

 **Representative Quotes**
 - “Note-taking is already a tedious process, so the app needs to be user-friendly and easy to navigate."
 - "I should be able to create notes quickly and edit them quickly.”
 - “I like to keep my notes organized, so formatting options would be very helpful.”
 - “I am a visual learner, so I would like to be able to create drawings and diagrams in my notes”

 **Hypotheses That Were Validated**
- - User-friendliness and ease-of-use are the extremely important to the user when using a note-taking app.
+- User-friendliness and ease-of-use are extremely important to the user    when using a note-taking app.

 **Assessment: Must have / Nice to have / Don't care**
 - Must have - Import/Export options for PDF files
 - Must have - Way of collaborating with other people on a single document
 - Must have - Organization and formatting options
 - Nice to have - Bolden, Italicize, and underlining options
 - Nice to have - Multicolored text options
 - Nice to have - Way of creating diagrams and charts
- - Don't care - College-ruled lines and margins
+- Don’t care - Wide-ruled or gridlines page settings

 ### Interview 8:

 **Summary:**
 21 year old microbiology student at NAU.
 Likes to take notes both virtually and traditionally.
 Would love it if the app was capable of drawing chemical compounds.

-**Interviewer:** Stefan Mihailovic
+**Interviewer:** Stefan Mihailovic\
-**Interviewee:** Marko Brown
+**Interviewee:** Marko Brown\
-**When:** February 8, 2021
+**When:** February 8, 2021\
 **Consumer Segments:** Microbiology Students

 **Key Insights**
-Easy to use, upload, and share notes.
-Should be specialized for organic chemistry compounds when taking notes.
-It should have an ability to be compatible with drawing tables.
-It should also be able to import different types of files.
+- Easy to use, upload, and share notes.
+- Should be specialized for organic chemistry compounds when taking notes.
+- It should have an ability to be compatible with drawing tables.
+- It should also be able to import different types of files.

 **Representative Quotes**
-“I want something that can quickly import different types of files, and allow me to modify them either through keyboard or drawing tablet.
+- “I want something that can quickly import different types of files, and allow me to modify them either through keyboard or drawing tablet.
 Something that supports chemistry type of notes, as well as easily shareable with other students.”

-**Hypotheses That Were Validated** taking notes should be quick and easily shareable
+**Hypotheses That Were Validated**
+- taking notes should be quick and easily shareable

 **Assessment: Nice to have **
+- Must have - easy to share with other students
+- Must have - ability to write equations and chemical compounds
+- Nice to have - compatibility with drawing tablets

 ### Interview 9: